 - You can make your own schedule and work on your own time.

-- Ability to build strong relationships with people.
+- You’ll be able to build strong relationships with people.

 Now the disadvantages of choosing a career in real estate: